BabaGido/eda-engineering-examples/README.md

 ### 3. Engineering Analysis with Python
 Python scripts demonstrating analytical modeling of circuit behavior such as capacitor charging curves and time-domain responses.

+### 4. Python-Based Engineering Plot
+`analysis/rc_charging_curve.py`
+`analysis/rc_charging_curve.png`

+This example shows the analytical charging response of a capacitor in an RC circuit and includes a generated voltage-versus-time plot.

 ---

 ## Purpose